troyhacks/MoonLight/docs/general/gettingstarted.md

 * Go to the UI in the browser
 * Go to MoonLight / Animations
     * Create a layout node, e.g. Panel🚥 and set the controls: width and height 16, depth 1, pin: the pin the panel is connected to
-    * Create an effect node, select the 'hardcoded animations' (Random, Sinelon, Rainbow, Sinus), you should see it on your panel
+    * Create an effect node (🔥) you should see the effect on your panel and on the Monitor (refresh UI if not)
     * Create more nodes with other animations, they will all run at the same time
 * Live Scripts: Go to MoonBase / Files and create or upload Live scripts.
     * Examples: [Live scripts](https://github.com/MoonModules/MoonLight/tree/main/misc/livescripts)